 On December 30, 2013, we and the Adviser agreed to an Expense Support and Conditional Reimbursement Agreement (the "Expense Reimbursement Agreement").
 Under the Expense Reimbursement Agreement, until March 31, 2014 or a prior date mutually agreed to by both parties, the Adviser, at its sole discretion, will pay to us up to 100% of the Company's operating expenses (the "Expense Support Payment") in order for us to achieve a reasonable level of expenses relative to its investment income (the "Operating Expense Objective").
 Under the Expense Reimbursement Agreement, operating expenses are defined as third party operating costs and expenses incurred by the Company between January 1, 2014 and March 31, 2014 under generally accepted accounting principles for investment management companies.
 The Expense Reimbursement Agreement requires a mandatory reimbursement of any Expense Support Payment to the extent that our results exceed the Operating Expense Objective during the year ending December 31, 2014 (a "Mandatory Reimbursement Payment").
 Any Mandatory Reimbursement Payment under the Expense Reimbursement Agreement will be determined by the Adviser and us and will not be subject to Board approval.
 To the extent that any portion of the Expense Support Payments remains unreimbursed after the Company has made any Mandatory Reimbursement Payments, the Board, in its discretion, may approve the repayment of such unreimbursed outstanding Expense Support Payments upon a determination by the Board that the Company has achieved the Operating Expense Objective during any calendar quarter (a "Conditional Reimbursement Payment").
 Under the Expense Reimbursement Agreement, any unreimbursed Expense Support Payments may be reimbursed by us within a period not to exceed three years from the date each respective Expense Support Payment is determined, but only after any outstanding Expense Support Payment amounts have been reimbursed under that certain Expense Support and Conditional Reimbursement Agreement, dated as of November 11, 2013, by and between us and the Adviser.
 Any Expense Support Payments that remain unreimbursed three years after such payment is determined will be considered permanently waived.
 The Expense Reimbursement Agreement may be terminated by us at any time, and shall automatically terminate upon termination of the Advisory Agreement or upon liquidation or dissolution of the Company.
-On March 31, 2014, the Expense Reimbursement Agreement was extended through June 30, 2014.
+On March 31, 2014, the Expense Reimbursement Agreement was extended through June 30, 2014. and further extended on June 30, 2014 through September 30, 2014.

-Due to the Mandatory Reimbursement Payments under the Expense Reimbursement Agreement being based on whether the Company exceeds the Operating Expense Objective for the year ended December 31, 2014, any Expense Support Payment from the Adviser for the quarter ended March 31, 2014 is not fixed or determinable and accordingly has not been recognized in our financial statements as of March 31, 2014.
-Upon this determination, the unreimbursed Expense Support Payment will be recognized in the Statement of Operations, as a reduction to expenses.
+Due to the Mandatory Reimbursement Payments under the Expense Reimbursement Agreement being based on whether the Company exceeds the Operating Expense Objective for the year ended December 31, 2014, any Expense Support Payment from the Adviser for the three and six months ended June 30, 2014 is not fixed or determinable and accordingly has not been recognized in our financial statements for the three and six months ended June 30, 2014.
+Upon this determination, the unreimbursed Expense Support Payment will be recognized in the Statement of Operations as a reduction to expenses.